technofocus-pte/thrtprtctnmssentnlscrtycpltriopvt/lab 3/Lab 3 – Analytics Rules.md

 ![ computer ](./media/image6.png)

+Note: if Security Events via Legacy Agents filter is not found we can still continue with the next steps and search for the rule name.

 6. In the rule search bar type Anomalous RDP Login for the rule name.
     Select the rule and open the side panel.